-I always had those two mixed up when I didn’t know much about the different coffee drinks – they both start with an M and have ch in them.
+I always got these two mixed up when I didn’t know the difference between coffee drinks – they both start with an M and have ch in them.

 Somehow this was enough for my brain to think they’re the same thing, but the truth is that the macchiato and mocha dissimilarities are worth exploring.

-In this article, I’ll explain what is actually a macchiato, a latte macchiato, and a mocha.
+In this article, I’ll explain what macchiato, latte macchiato, and mocha actually are.

-You can find those drinks everywhere including large coffee chains such as Starbucks, so knowing the basic differences between them will be useful when you’re wondering whether to choose one or the other.
+You can find these drinks everywhere, including large coffee chains such as Starbucks, so knowing the basic differences between them will be useful when you’re wondering whether to choose one or the other.

 So let’s dive in.